Garbage and Recycling

 Avoid harm from toxic chemicals: Many batteries contain materials that, if not disposed of properly, can be harmful to people, animals, and the environment.
 By collecting batteries separately, we can ensure safe handling, disposal, and recycling.
 [Source: EPA]

 Recycle batteries into new things: Batteries contain metal, plastic, and other materials that can be used to make new products.
-Old batteries are recycled into new batteries, as well as stainless steel and even road asphalt.
+Old batteries can be recycled into new batteries, as well as stainless steel and even road asphalt.
 Recycling these materials reduces the negative impacts of producing new products on our air, water, and climate.
 Learn more.

 Frequently Asked Questions